Skip to main content

 Contractual Obligations and the Limits of Legal Recourse

-When you provide to a third-party wellness vendor, your primary legal relationship is with that vendor, governed by their terms of service and privacy policy.
+When you provide your genetic data to a third-party wellness vendor, your primary legal relationship is with that vendor, governed by their terms of service and privacy policy.
 While GINA and HIPAA set a floor for data protection, the specific contractual language of your agreement with the vendor is paramount.
 This agreement dictates how your data is handled, with whom it can be shared (often in de-identified form), and for how long it can be retained.

 Should a breach or misuse of data occur at the third-party level, your recourse may be limited.
 A violation of GINA by your employer provides a clear path for legal action.
 A violation of HIPAA by a covered entity can result in significant government penalties.